felixlopz/hubrise-test-task/APPS-TEMPLATE/en/food-ordering-platforms.md

 For more information, check the documentation of these platforms in our [Apps page](/apps/food-ordering-platforms).

-Below are the parameters to use to connect food platforms to SOLUTION.
+Below are the parameters to use to connect platforms to SOLUTION.

 ## Deliveroo